MusicStoreLive/reverb-magento/README.md

 If you don't already have make & model fields in your magento installation, you can add them by using the Catalog->Attributes section to add two new fields (for example, "reverb_make" and "reverb_model").
 Then go to Catalog->Attributes->Attribute Sets and add those fields into your default attribute set so they appear on every product.
 Finally, go to (System->Configuration->Reverb Configuration) and map the make and model fields to your newly created fields.
 You can do the same for other reverb attributes such as finish/year/shipping_profile_name

+Q: How can I set all my items to free shipping?

+1. Set up a [Reverb Shipping Profile](https://reverb.com/my/selling/shipping_rates) with free shipping ($0), called "Free Shipping".
+2. Add a magento attribute for reverb_shipping_profile from Catalog->Manage Attributes.
+Set a default value of "Free Shipping" (corresponding to the profile you created in step 1).
+3. Add a mapping from Shipping Profile to your newly created attribute in the System->Configuration->Reverb Settings screen.

 ## Installation: Part 1 - Install the App